OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 • Abdominal computed tomography (CT): This procedure combines special x-ray equipment with computers to produce multiple, detailed digital images of the liver.
 It can help determine the severity of cirrhosis as well as other liver diseases.

-• Body magnetic resonance imaging (MRI): This imaging technique uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of the liver.
-A dye may be injected into your vein.
-The dye helps the liver to be seen more clearly on the scan allowing for assessment of damage caused by various liver diseases.
+• Magnetic resonance imaging (MRI): This imaging technique uses a powerful magnetic field, radio frequency pulses, and a computer to produce detailed pictures of the liver to assess the damage.

 • Magnetic resonance cholangiopancreatography (MRCP): MRCP is a special type of MRI that is used to evaluate a part of the liver and gallbladder.